 Sometimes in what Michael Hyatt calls the “messy middle” we stop believing.
-The messy middle is a place between the vision’s beginning and it’s realization.
+The “messy middle” is a place between the vision’s beginning and it’s realization.
 It’s the place where we wonder if our dream is possible.

-My Struggle for Faith
+My Struggle For Faith

 There was a long “messy middle” for me.
 It was 20 years from when I heard about DMMs (back then we spoke of multiplying daughter and grand-daughter churches) and the time I first saw 4th generation groups.
 On that journey, I often wanted to quit.
 I regularly doubted it could happen.

 On New Year’s Eve, I wrote a post called “3 Important Things to Do as You Start the New Year.”
-I hope you took time to think about the questions I listed there.
-Have you started thinking about your goals for coming year?
+I hope you took the time to think about the questions I listed there.
+Have you started thinking about your goals for the coming year?
 As you are goal setting for disciple making movements, I hope you will set God-sized goals.